christophhart/hise_documentation/scriptnode/101/gain_example.md

 With the range editor you get the ability to drag the min and max value as well as the skew factor with the mouse.
 With a right-click you can access the context menu which allows you to quickly set it to different presets, or in this case, simple copy the target range to the source range (so that you don't have to edit the range of the main parameter).
 Now the `Gain` has the correct range.

 > Use SHIFT+click on the left/right borders of the graph to enter custom values.
->
-> Use CTRL+click and drag the left/right borders to move the values by increments.
+Use CTRL+click and drag the left/right borders to move the values by increments.
+Uncheck the "Make sticky" option to go out of the range editor.
->
-> Uncheck the "Make sticky" option to go out of the range editor.

 Then click again on the target icon to exit the "connect" mode.

-**2 - HOW TO CONNECT THE MAIN CONTROLS TO YOUR GUI ?**
+### How to connect the main controls to the GUI

 Now that everything is set up, how to manipulate the `Gain` from the plugin GUI ?